 Sure, the most obvious solution is to crank up the air conditioning, but on this particular night, that’s just not an option.

-Maybe you’ve been unfortunate enough to have your AC unit pack up on you at the worst possible time of year and as is so often the case- there’s a lengthy waiting period before the repair company can make it out to you.
+Maybe you’ve been unfortunate enough to have your AC unit pack up on you at the worst possible time of year and as is so often the case- there’s a lengthy waiting period before the air conditioning repair company can make it out to you.

 Or perhaps your reasons for seeking an alternative to air conditioning has more to do with the impact your unit has on both your bank balance and the environment at large.